Smaller communities prepare for onslaught of virus patients

 SAVANNAH, Ga.
 (AP) — It started with an infected person from out of town who attended a funeral.
-Now the largest hospital in Georgia’s mostly rural, southwest corner is rapidly running out of space amid the highest rate of coronavirus infection in the entire state.
+Now the largest hospital in Georgia’s mostly rural southwest corner is rapidly running out of space amid the highest rate of coronavirus infection in the entire state.

-At Phoebe Putney Memorial Hospital in Albany, Georgia, intensive care beds are filled with COVID-19 patients, employees are hand-sewing masks to help stretch dwindling supplies and every day is a struggle.
+At Phoebe Putney Memorial Hospital in Albany, Georgia, intensive care beds are filled with COVID-19 patients, employees are hand-sewing masks to help stretch dwindling supplies, and every day is a struggle.

 The rampant infections in New York City have dominated much of the national conversation about the disease.
 But far from the coasts, smaller communities are also preparing for things to get worse, and in places such as Albany, it’s already happening.